 The University of Cincinnati College-Conservatory of Music (CCM) offers excellent productions in drama, musical theatre and opera for students and community members.
 The CCM's annual Mainstage Series is a big attraction for the local community.

 Admission Requirements & Details

-The admission details below may give you an idea of the students UC accepts.
+The admission details below may give you an idea of the students University of Cincinnati accepts.
 The details may include application requirements and recommendations, SAT/ACT scores of students who were accepted, as well as any college credits that may be transferred.
-This information can be used to see your chances of getting into UC.
+This information can be used to see your chances of getting into University of Cincinnati.